Sectional curvature and Weitzenb\"ock formulae: Kulkarni--Nomizu algebras

-In this section, we recall the classical Kulkarni-Nomizu product of symmetric tensors on exterior powers, and develop an analogous product for symmetric tensors on symmetric powers.
+In this section, we recall the classical Kulkarni--Nomizu product of symmetric tensors on exterior powers, and develop an analogous product for symmetric tensors on symmetric powers.
 We then analyze representation theoretic aspects of the corresponding algebras, in preparation for proving Theorem~\ref{mainthm:KRWedgeSymKN}.